timamus/linux-mint-install-apps/README.md

 4) Turn on the toggle option "Remove obsolete kernels and dependencies"
 5) Provide your password to confirm the operation

+### How to Clean Up Old Kernels in Linux Mint (Recommended Method)

+1. Open **Update Manager** → go to **View → Linux Kernels**.
+   Click the **Remove Kernels...** button at the bottom.
+   Select all kernels from the old branch you want to remove and click **Remove**.

+2. Return to the main Update Manager window.
+   When the old kernel package appears again in the updates list,
+   right-click it → **Ignore all future updates for this package**.

+This two-step process safely removes the old kernels and prevents the meta-package from reinstalling them in the future.

 ## Setting up the Timeshift

 In the location tab, for the "Select Snapshot Location" field, select: dm-0.
 In the schedule tab, select the snapshot levels - month, and the number - 3.
 Other settings, leave by default.